Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

-The vast majority of RVs either have a Rubber roof or a Fiberglass roof. there are some with metal roofs, and even some with roofs made with composite synthetic materials.
+The vast majority of RVs either have a Rubber-like roof or a Fiberglass roof. there are some with metal roofs, and even some with roofs made with composite synthetic materials.

 But they all must be cleaned as recommended by the manufacturer.

 Most RVs, until recent years, had rubber roofs.
 The roof material used was the same as that used on mobile homes.
 It was designed to flex where necessary, and last 15-20 years.

 What many people don't know is this material is not actually rubber, but a composite, and is designed to flake.

 By this I mean that the white (or black, if dirty) residue you have running down the sides of your rubber-roofed RV is the outer layer of the roof material flaking and washing away, thus allowing the roof to remain flexible.

 Of course, those white and black streaks down the side of your RV are ugly, and they need to be cleaned off regularly.
 The white streaks are actually a particulate of the roof itself, but the black is actually just dirt from the roof.